-In the future, it is best to keep your to-do list short so that it isn’t something that is always stressing you out every time you look at it.
+In the future, it is best to keep your to do list short so that it isn’t something that is always stressing you out every time you look at it.
 Many people put too much on their plate to the point where they aren’t getting anything done because they are so stressed out or they are having to complete tasks at the very last minute.
-Waiting until the last minute causes undo stress and make it so that you can concentrate, think, etc.
+Waiting until the last minute causes undo stress and makes it so that you can concentrate, think, ect.

 Express your Feelings

 It is unhelathy to bottle up your emotions.
 Instead, you should openly talk about your feelings.
 First, you should learn how to recognize your feelings.
 Remember it is okay have your own feelings and that it is okay if your emotions differ from someone else.
 If you find it difficult to express your feelings to other’s, you can start by writing them down.
 If needed, find a therapist to help you learn how to openly talk about your feelings.
 Then practice talking about your feelings to those around you.
 It is best to use “I” statements when you are expressing your feelings and tell the other people why you feel the way you do.